franticOreo/lightson.ai-multi-tenant/README.md

 - I am calling the Hiker API twice, I need to smartly store the response in a seperate db to avoid calling it twice.

+- !!
+URGENT !!
+Need to set DEV, STAGING, PROD environments properly.
+    - when tenant is created, in local, tenant should be `tenant.localhost:3000`.
 ##